 - Software corruption

 1. Your Phone Overheated

 Sometimes, your Android phone keeps restarting because it is too hot.
 Most Android phones automatically turn off and reboot when they overheat.
-Overheating can happen in many situations.
+Overheating can happen in any number of situations.
 These include using too many apps and features like the internet and GPS at the same time with the screen on the brightest setting.
 Maybe you want to play a resource-heavy game, and the phone just isn’t powerful enough for that.